katerinamas/NLP-Greek-Language-Proficiency-Classification/README.md

 3. **Proceed with project setup and usage as required**:
 ### Explanation:
-- **Step 1**: Cloning the repository is straightforward; make sure to replace `spymavro` with your actual GitHub username.
+- **Step 1**: Cloning the repository is straightforward; make sure to replace with your actual GitHub username.
 - **Step 2**: This step covers:
   - Checking for Python installation.
   - Setting up a virtual environment, which is optional but recommended.